BICENTENNIAL TRIBUTE

 The drunken blackguards - excepting B - are squirming on the floor of the Dog & Duck

-K(giggling): My, my, Nancy! - they've destroyed their inexpressibles!
-Was the porter deranged?
-Were the oysters malignant?
-Did the pigeons too strenuously protest their change in habitation?
+K(giggling): Lawks, Nancy! - they've destroyed their Inexpressibles! - was the porter deranged? - were the oysters estranged? - did the pigeons too strenuously protest their change in habitation?

-N(also giggling): We had better send the pot boy for some buckets to ease their liver's agitation (both girls sneer pitilessly)
+N(also giggling): We had better send the pot boy for some buckets to ease their liver's agitation (both girls roar pitilessly)

 DK: Oh!
 Kitty - thou thundering demon! (is ill)